-Descible limitations on how long tomporary facilities can Possible limitations on how long temporary facilities can continue to be leased NZ library standards The Rangitīkei District Plan 2013 contains assessment requirements for heritage listed buildings within the Heritage Precinct undertaking works.
-Toilet facilities are required for over-night trips.
-Notes The 2021-31 Long Term Plan commits Council to the preservation of the historic Grandstand on Taihape Memorial Park.
+Constraints Notes Temporary Library facilities Possible limitations on how long temporary facilities can continue to be leased LEANZ NZ library standards District Plan on heritage redevelopments The Rangitīkei District Plan 2013 contains assessment requirements for heritage listed buildings within the Heritage Precinct undertaking works.
+Inter-city bus-stop Toilet facilities are required for over-night trips.
+Dependencies Notes Memorial Park redevelopments The 2021-31 Long Term Plan commits Council to the preservation of the historic Grandstand on Taihape Memorial Park.
 Construction of a new amenity building is underway and a "whole-hearted" restoration of the grandstand (to preserve its heritage value) is planned